The Curse of La Llorona: Production

-In October 2017, New Line Cinema announced to distribute a horror film directed by Michael Chaves, with James Wan and It and Annabelle writer Gary Dauberman serving as producers.
+In October 2017, New Line Cinema announced to distribute a horror film directed by Michael Chaves, with James Wan as well as It and Annabelle writer Gary Dauberman serving as producers.
 Then titled The Children, by July 2018, the film was renamed The Curse of La Llorona.
 Linda Cardellini was cast to play a single mother and the lead character.
 Sean Patrick Thomas and Raymond Cruz co-starred in the film.

 After the first trailer's release, it was revealed that Tony Amendola was returning as Father Perez, last seen in the film Annabelle.
 The character gives direction to the family being tormented by the titular spirit and relates the haunting to his experiences with the demonic entity attached to the doll.
 Despite this, Chaves has repeatedly stated that the film is not an official entry into The Conjuring Universe franchise.

 Principal photography on the film wrapped in November 2017.

 Release

 The Curse of La Llorona was theatrically released in the United States and several other territories on April 19, 2019, by Warner Bros.
 Pictures and New Line Cinema.
 It had its world premiere at South by Southwest on March 15, 2019.
 The studio spent an estimated $35–40 million on domestic advertisements for the film.

 The Curse of La Llorona was released on Digital HD on July 16, 2019, and was released on Blu-ray and DVD on August 6, 2019.

+In May 2019, the Guzzo Marché Central Movie Theatre in Montreal, screened the film instead of the originally scheduled Detective Pikachu, which prompted a room swap.